Lesson Plan - Get It!

 As Woodrow Wilson completed his presidency, America was still recovering from WWI and the impact of influenza.

-As you may have learned, the 1920s was marked by a booming economy.
+As you may have learned, the 1920s were marked by a booming economy.
 Some of the credit for the strength of the market was given to Harding, Coolidge, and Hoover, due to their support of big business.

 - Create three columns on a page, each heading including a different name: "Harding," "Coolidge," and "Hoover."